Joint Synthesis of Trajectory and Controlled Invariant Funnel for Discrete-time Systems with Locally Lipschitz Nonlinearities: Iterative Robust Trajectory Optimization

-As an initial guess for the first iteration, we provide a straight-line interpolation for the initial nominal trajectory $\{x_{k}\}_{k=0}^{N},\{u_{k}\}_{k=0}^{N-1}$.
-Then the feedback gain $\{K_{k}\}_{k=0}^{N-1}$ is obtained by solving a discrete-time linear quadratic regulator problem with a linearized model of \eqref{eq:nonlinear} evaluated around the nominal trajectory.
-The initial guess for the ellipsoid parameter $\{Q_{k}\}_{k=0}^{N}$ is set to a diagonal matrix having user-defined diameters.
-To set the stopping criteria, we define $\Delta_{T}$ and $\Delta_{F}$ as
+To start the algorithm, we need to generate an initial guess hat is used as a reference trajectory for the first iteration.
+It is worth noting that the initial guess does not need to be feasible to constraints for the proposed method.
+The first way is to employ a straight-linear interpolation \cite{malyuta2022convex} for the initial nominal trajectory $\{x_{k}\}_{k=0}^{N},\{u_{k}\}_{k=0}^{N-1}$.
+Then the feedback gain $\{K_{k}\}_{k=0}^{N-1}$ can be obtained by solving a discrete-time linear quadratic regulator problem with a linearized model of \eqref{eq:nonlinear} evaluated around the nominal trajectory.
+The initial guess for the ellipsoid variable $\{Q_{k}\}_{k=0}^{N}$ can then be set to a diagonal matrix having user-defined diameters.
+The second way to generate the initial guess is to use the separate synthesis; the nominal trajectory is generated by the SCP algorithm without considering the funnel.
+This provides the dynamically-feasible trajectory that can be used as the initial guess of the nominal trajectory $\{{x}_{k}\}_{k=0}^{N},\{{u}_{k}\}_{k=0}^{N-1}$ for the proposed method.
+Then, the feedback gain $\{K_{k}\}_{k=0}^{N-1}$ and the ellipsoid variable $\{Q_{k}\}_{k=0}^{N}$ can be obtained via solving \eqref{eq:funnel_update} with $w_{trf}=0$ while ignoring the funnel feasibility.
+The second way is more systematical since it exploits the result of the separate synthesis and hence gives a better initial guess compared to the solution computed by the straight-line interpolation in the first way.